-WBGT Example Recommendations for competitions Required cooling °C: RH% Facilities/methods <28 30:45 No changes needed to the competition format or timing.
+WBGT Example °C: RH% Recommendations for competitions Required cooling Facilities/methods <28 30:45 No changes needed to the competition format or timing.
 Access to least 2 wash bays with freely running water via hoses.
 Shaded areas/shelters.
-Not: each horse may need to be hosed with 2 hoses for 20-40 minutes if heat 28-30 29:60 Some precautions to reduce heat load on horses will be necessary such as: use shaded areas for competition and warm up areas avoid non-grassed riding surfaces reduction in overall effort (shorter distance, less jumping efforts, etc) competition PA appouncements Access to least 2 wash bays with freely running water via hoses.
-Shaded areas/shelters.
-NOTE: each horse may need to be hosed with 2 hoses for 20-40 minutes if heat stressed.
-30-33 30:65 Additional precautions to those above to limit overheating of horses will be necessary.
+Not: each horse may need to be hosed with 2 hoses for 20-40 minutes if heat stressed.
+28-30 29:60 30:65 Some precautions to reduce heat load on horses will be necessary such as: use shaded areas for competition and warm up areas avoid non-grassed riding surfaces reduction in overall effort (shorter distance, less jumping efforts, etc) competition PA announcements.
+Additional precautions to those above to limit overheating of horses will be necessary.
 The timing of events/competition should be considered.
 Competitions should be held in cooler parts of the day (between 7 am - 11 am and/or after 4 pm).
 Avoid non-grassed riding surfaces Competition PA announcements.
-CCI and CCI Eventing horses require AGGRESSIVE COOLING MEASURES Access to least 2 wash bays with freely running water via hoses.
+Access to least 2 wash bays with freely running water via hoses.
+Shaded areas/shelters.
+NOTE: each horse may need to be hosed with 2 hoses for 20-40 minutes if heat stressed.
+Access to least 2 wash bays with freely running water via hoses.
 Shaded areas/shelters.
 Mandatory provision of ad lib ice for use in cooling horses.
 AGGRESSIVE COOLING MEASURES ARE COMPULSORY FOR CCI / EVENTING HORSES NOTE: each horse may need to be hosed with 2 hoses for 20-40 minutes if heat stressed.

 >33 32:60 These environmental conditions are very high risk and 1.
 Access to least 2 wash are probably not compatible with safe competition. bays with freely running water via hoses.
 Further veterinary consultation/advice will be 2.
 Shaded areas/shelters. required before continuing.
 3. Mandatory provision of The timing of events/competition should be ad lib ice for use in considered.
 Competitions or the 'high exertion phase' cooling horses. of the event must be held during cooler parts of the AGGRESSIVE COOLING day (between 7 am -11.00 am and/or after 4 pm).
 MEASURES ARE Higher level competitions should be run in the COMPULSORY FOR ALL coolest part of the day.
 HORSES Schedule the most demanding competition/competition phases when it is cooler.
-Ad dditional requirements for The lower level competitions generally make lower ev venting competitions: demands on horses.
+A dditional requirements for The lower level competitions generally make lower e\ venting competitions: demands on horses.
 Avoid non-grassed riding surfaces 4.
-A shaded area with Competition PA announcements - frequently misting fans repeated.
-(See below) 5.
-A veterinarian to monitor horses.
+Competition PA announcements - frequently misting fans repeated.
+(See below) 5. monitor horses.